duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 ![DuckDuckGo search for "garlic steak recipes"](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fraw.githubusercontent.com%2Fduckduckgo%2Fduckduckgo-documentation%2Fmaster%2Fduckduckhack%2Fassets%2Fgarlic_steak_recipes.png&f=1)

+## Important Note

+Before using these templates in your code, please familiarize yourself with the [Spice Displaying](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/spice/spice_displaying.md) document to understand the proper usage of both the `templates` block and the `options` block.

+Understanding these is crucial to implementing Spice templates properly and effectively.

 ## Why Templates Are Great

 Templates save a lot of work: they allow contributors to focus on great results.
 Many Instant Answer frontends can be created entirely by setting various display options and item data, with little or no HTML/CSS coding.